Last Updated on

 How A Circle is Cast

-It is not completely necessary for the circle to be palpable and visible; however a lot of people would suggest that having a visual aid to work from is useful.
-Either the circle can be drawn on the ground using a blessed drawing implement or alternatively an array of candles can be positioned in order to indicate the boundaries of the circle.
-These have the added bonus of drawing in magical energy with their scents.
+It is not completely necessary for the circle to be palpable and visible; however, many practitioners would suggest that having a visual aid to work from is useful.
+Either the circle can be drawn on the ground using blessed chalk, salt, or alternatively an array of candles can be positioned in order to indicate the boundaries of the circle.
+These have the added bonus of drawing in magical energy with their colors and scents.

 To cast a circle, follow these steps: